 Teachers refer to values during the normal school day and regularly lead lessons and activities based on the current value.
 Children demonstrating any of our values both at home and at school are awarded a values pebble which is placed into the relevant glass jar located in our library.
 At the end of each half-term the pebbles are transferred into a larger jar and when they reach a certain level, a whole school reward is given to the children to celebrate their achievements.

-All children that receive a values pebble are recognised by their name appearing on a star on our Values Display and are awarded a sticker in our weekly Friday Family Collective Worship.
+All children that receive a values pebble are recognised by their name appearing on a star on our Values Display and are awarded a sticker in our fortnightly Friday Family Collective Worship.